-To consider and act upon recommendations of the president on site acquisition, utilization, and physical plant development.
+To consider and act upon recommendations of the college president/chief executive officer on site acquisition, utilization, and physical plant development.

-To consider and act upon recommendations of the president on matters of capital outlay and on major repair and maintenance of buildings, grounds, and equipment.
+To consider and act upon recommendations of the college president/chief executive officer on matters of capital outlay and on major repair and maintenance of buildings, grounds, and equipment.

-To serve as Local Contract Review Board for the college.
+To serve as Local Contract Review Board for the college.5

-To require, consider, and act upon reports from the president considering the programs and conditions of the college.
+To require, consider, and act upon reports from the college president/chief executive officer considering the programs and conditions of the college.